JasmineRimani/research-portfolio/SecuringSatelliteOperations.md

 With the proliferation of autonomous satellites and mega-constellations, space systems are now more exposed to cybersecurity threats than ever before.
 Traditional ground-segment defenses often react *after* an intrusion has occurred—leaving spacecraft vulnerable to command hijacking, GNSS spoofing, and mission degradation.

-This research introduces **SafetySat**: a novel onboard safety framework that enables satellites to **detect anomalies and protect themselves in real time**, significantly enhancing mission resilience.
+This research introduces **SafetySat**: a novel onboard safety framework that enables satellites to **detect anomalous commands or signals and protect themselves in real time**, significantly enhancing mission resilience.

 ---